productteams/kaldi-template-productteams/site/content/products.md

     monthly subscription plans to receive great coffee at your doorstep each month.
 Contact us about more details and payment info.
   plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
+    - description: Perfect for the product owner who wants 4 hours per week.
       items:
-        - 3 lbs of coffee per month
+        - participation in sprint stand-ups/retrospectives as needed.
-        - Green or roasted beans"
+        - All services are the same per hour"
-        - One or two varieties of beans"
+        - One or two varieties of service"
       plan: Small
-      price: '50'
+      price: '250'
-    - description: 'Great for avid drinkers, java-nsoving couples and bigger crowds'
+    - description: 'Great for product owners who need 8 hours a week'
       items:
-        - 6 lbs of coffee per month
+        - participation in sprint stand-ups/retrospectives as needed.
-        - Green or roasted beans
+        - All services are the same per hour
-        - Up to 4 different varieties of beans
+        - Up to 4 different varieties of services
       plan: Big
-      price: '80'
+      price: '480'
     - description: Want a few tiny batches from different varieties?
 Try our custom plan
       items:
-        - Whatever you need
+        - participation in sprint stand-ups/retrospectives as needed.
-        - Green or roasted beans
+        - All services are the same per hour
-        - Unlimited varieties
+        - p to 4 different varieties of services
       plan: Custom
       price: '?'
 ---